These fresh salmon cakes have a mild Thai flavoring, giving a light freshness that compliments the salmon perfectly. Easy, versatile and delicious.

 - Plus get more seafood recipes in the archives.

 - ½ lime juice and zest ie from ½ lime

 - 2 tablespoon coconut milk or 1tablespoon coconut cream mixed with 1tablespoon hot water

 - 2 tablespoon cilantro coriander, chopped

 - oil for frying

 - 1 cup rice suggest basmati

 - 1 handful cilantro coriander, roughly chopped

-- 3 tbsp coconut milk approx, or a little more
+- 3 tablespoon coconut milk approx, or a little more

 - Put the salmon in a large bowl with the remaining ingredients and mix well.